Markus-Mulholland/alphazar-daw/README.md

 # Feature List

 ## mk1
-### track selector
+### Track Selector
+Description
-Description: Select the track you would like enable recording on.
+Select the track you would like to work with.
+This uses ableton's track-select UI to show a visual highlight of the selected track

 Interface: Two buttons for moving up and down the list of tracks

+### Arm a Track
+Description: Arm the selected track for recording.

+Interface: Single button to arm recording on a track.

-### start recording
+### Start Recording
-Description: Start/Stop recording a track
+Description: Start/Stop the arrangement recording on the armed track

-Interface: Single button that enables or disables recording on a track
+Interface: Single button that starts or stops recording on a track

 ### volume pot
 Description: adjust the volume on a track
 Interface: Pot using ADC

 # Useful reading
 https://www.beyondlogic.org/usbnutshell/usb2.shtml#Connectors